Aledangelo/KeyExchangeRSA/README.md

 ## How to use
 ### Step 1
-The CA keys need to be generated using keyGen.py
+The CA keys need to be generated using keyGen.py.
+You can change the passphrase and certificate data from the code.

-· python3 keyGen.py
+### Step 2
+Type the following command to create a keystore in pkcs12 format: openssl pkcs12 -export -in <CAcertificate> -inkey <CAkey> -out keystore.pkcs12

+### Step 3